How to Wax a Car

 • The superficial dirt and dust that collects on your car should be removed at a minimum of every (2) weeks; preferably once a week.

-• Dish washing soap is not recommended unless you don't care about your clear coat and simply want to wash the dirt off.
+• Dish washing soap is not recommended.
 Dish washing soap is a grease cutter which also means it is a wax cutter. (remember wax is good.
 We like wax on our paint and want it sticking around as long as possible!)

 how to wax your car with q7 spray wax